 You can protect up to $150,000 of life insurance dividends, loan, or cash surrender value, and interest, if you purchased these benefits more than six months prior to filing bankruptcy.

 There are items that may not fall under specific categories (listed above or otherwise) that may still be exempt using the wildcard exemption.
 This will cover up to $600 in the equity of any items not covered in existing categories.

 Head of Household

-If the head of the household filed for bankruptcy and provides most of the income for their household, they may be exempt from any item or asset up to $1,250 in addition to the wildcard exemption.
-They may also exempt for an additional $350 for each child who resides in their household and is under 21.
+If the head of the household filed for bankruptcy and provides most of the income for the household, that person may be exempt from any item or asset up to $1,250 in addition to the wildcard exemption.
+They may also exempt for an additional $350 for each child under the age of 21 who resides in the household.

 Related Post: What Are the Wage Garnishment Laws in Missouri?